jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 # Build manually with msys2

 Next, you need to open an msys2 terminal (which is different from a PowerShell).
-To install git, use pacman in a msys64 terminal:
+To install git, use pacman in a mingw64 terminal, which can be found in `C:\ghcup\msys64`:

 ```
 pacman -S git